shiruken/hackintosh/README.md

 ## Install macOS Catalina

-1. Restart computer and select USB drive as boot drive
+1. Restart computer and select the USB drive as the default BIOS boot device
+2. Select `Install macOS Catalina` as the Clover boot volume
+3. Launch Disk Utility and format the destination drive to `Mac OS Extended (Journaled)`
+    * Required for the installer to see an uninitialized drive (will be reformatted as APFS during installation)
-2. Install macOS to desired internal drive
+2. Launch Install macOS and select the drive as the destination
-3. As system restarts, keep selecting `Boot macOS Install from Install macOS Catalina` from Clover menu
+    * As the system restarts, keep selecting `Boot macOS Install from {Drive}` from the Clover menu
+    * If the system freezes, use the power button to shut down the computer and turn off the power supply.
+Wait a few minutes before restarting to continue the installation process.
-4. Once installation has completed, boot again from the USB drive and install Clover to the internal system drive and copy the EFI folder from the USB drive.
+4. Once the installation is complete, select `Boot macOS from {Drive}` from the Clover menu and proceed through the normal macOS setup.
+    * **Do not sign into iCloud**

 ## References

 * [u/corpnewt's Vanilla Guide for Intel](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/)